getporter/porter/docs/content/docs/development/authoring-a-bundle/working-with-dependencies.md

 ## Define dependencies v2 (Shared)

-DependenciesV2 is under the [**experimental** flag](https://porter.sh/docs/configuration/configuration/#experimental-feature-flags), and therefore shared dependencies is an experimental feature.
-Proceed with caution.
+The second version of dependencies -- also called "shared dependencies" or DependenciesV2 -- is available under the [**experimental** flag](https://porter.sh/docs/configuration/configuration/#experimental-feature-flags), and therefore an experimental feature.
+Please proceed with caution.

 You can enable the experimental flag, thus enabling DependenciesV2, by setting an environment variable as follows:
 ```